mak3r/turnkey/README.md

 * This is an example designed specificially for Raspberry Pi 4B devices running Raspbian with a 64bit kernel.
 It has not been tested as a generic solution for other OSes/devices.
 * The device must have a wireless card/chip capable of entering AP mode

+* The project is configured such that the wifi network is always managed by kubernetes
+	* it is possible to pass the network configuration to the host so it becomes permanent - it's just not done in this example
+	* this example assumes an end user might want to demo this on different wifi networks repeatedly

 ## Special thanks
 * The UI was pulled from https://github.com/schollz/raspberry-pi-turnkey